mjg59/python-broadlink/protocol.md

 ----

 * Support for other devices using the Broadlink protocol (various smart home devices)
-* Verify whether RF learning uses the same information.
-The first 4 bytes of the response packet may indicate the type of response that was learned, and the first 4 bytes of the payload may provide that back to the Broadlink on sending.
-Alternatively, this information may be embedded in the response data already.
 * Figure out what the format of the data packets actually is.